-Should you get the Amazon Fire HD 10 Kids or Fire HD 8 Kids tablet?
+Amazon Fire HD 10 Kids vs. Fire HD 8 Kids tablet: Which should you buy?

 - Screen may be too large for some

 When Amazon upgraded its Fire Tablets, the company did a fine job making changes where needed, including improved processors, increased RAM, better screens, and more.
-Comparing the Fire HD 8 Kids vs. Fire HD 10 Kids, which make up the middle and upper tier tablets and all feature some of Amazon's recent updates.
-These tablets have a lot in common, but their differences are enough to sway you one way over the other.
+The Fire HD 8 Kids vs. Fire HD 10 Kids have a lot in common, but they diverge in a few critical ways.

 Amazon Fire HD 10 Kids Edition vs. Fire HD 8 Kids Edition: Searching for separation

-As mentioned above, these two tablets share so much of the same DNA that it can be challenging to choose which one to pick.
+As mentioned above, these two tablets share much of the same DNA since they are based on two of the best Fire Tablets, it can be challenging to choose which one to pick.
 However, if we look closely, we can see a few differences outside of price.

 |Fire HD 8 Kids